Meghan Markle, Prince Harry Reportedly Grow And Eat Their Own Vegetables At Their New Home

-Meghan Markle and Prince Harry have a vegetable garden at their new home, Frogmore Cottage, and the couple are reportedly enjoying the “farm-to-table” food tradition that goes back to Meghan’s childhood, The Daily Mail reports.
+Meghan Markle and Prince Harry have a vegetable garden at their new home, Frogmore Cottage, and the couple are reportedly enjoying a “farm-to-table” food tradition that goes back to Meghan’s childhood, The Daily Mail reports.

-The Windsor family employ some of the best chefs in the world, and have access to the finest, and freshest, ingredients that Europe, indeed the world, has to offer.
-But Harry and Meghan apparently prefer to get down & dirty, having installed a fruit, vegetable and herb garden at their new digs.
+The Windsor family employ some of the best chefs in the world, and have access to the finest — and freshest — ingredients that Europe has to offer.
+But Harry and Meghan apparently prefer to get down & dirty, having installed a fruit, vegetable, and herb garden at their new digs.
 It’s not just a hobby; the pair plan to eat what they grow.

-The “farm-to-table” approach to food, as it’s being called these days, is something of a new trend (or more accurately, an old way of life that is becoming fashionable again).
-But not for Meghan; the former Suits actress says that she and her family have been growing and eating their own food since she was a little girl back in L.A.
+The “farm-to-table” approach to food, as it’s being called these days, is something of a new trend.
+More accurately, it may be construed as an old way of life that is becoming fashionable again.
+But it’s not a matter of trendiness for Meghan — the former Suits actress says that she and her family have been growing and eating their own food since she was a little girl back in L.A.

-Back in 2013, long before she was on the path to becoming a member of British royalty, she told Marie Claire that she learned from an early age the value of being closer to your food.
+Back in 2013, long before she was on the path to becoming a member of British royalty, she told Marie Claire that she learned the value of being closer to your food from an early age.

 “I love to cook… I grew up with that farm-to-table dining before it was sweeping the nation.
 I do think there’s some value to really throwing yourself into food and embracing where it comes from.”

-These days, Meghan still loves to cook and considers herself a “foodie,” and at one time even wrote a food and lifestyle blog (before she deleted her internet presence when she married Harry, that is).
+These days, Meghan still loves to cook and considers herself a “foodie.”
+At one time, she even wrote a food and lifestyle blog — before she deleted her internet presence when she married Harry, that is.

 Meghan Markle ‘doesn’t want men in suits’ delivering her baby https://t.co/l8mxJNoduv pic.twitter.com/1ol7RyyIUZ